Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_ciba_v2.md

 ```

 ### Initiating the user experience (UX)
-After CIBA initialization the received request_uri parameter can be used to setup the desired AV integration.
+After CIBA initialization the received authentication_uri parameter can be used to setup the desired AV integration.
 There is a number of options:

 * URL based redirect (browser and appswitch)